1Genevieve/Survival-Analysis/README.md

 summary(km_fit, times = c(1:7,30,60,90*(1:10)))
 ```

-The summary function is applied to the object, **'km_fit'** to calculate summary statistics, including the survival probabilities at different time points.
+The summary function is applied to the **'survfit'** object, **'km_fit'** to calculate summary statistics, including the survival probabilities at different time points.
 The summary function, when applied to a survfit object, provides several summary statistics related to survival analysis.
-By specifying the times argument, you can request summary statistics at specific time points.
-In this case, the code requests summary statistics at time points 1, 2, 3, 4, 5, 6, 7, 30, 60, 90, 180, 270, 360, 450, 540, 630, 720, 810, 900.
+By specifying the times argument, you can request summary statistics for the Kaplan-Meier survival curve represented by **'km_fit'** at specific time points.
+In this case, the code requests summary statistics at time points 1, 2, 3, 4, 5, 6, 7, 30, 60, 90, 180, 270, 360, 450, 540, 630, 720, 810, 900:

 ![summary](https://github.com/1Genevieve/Survival_Analysis/blob/master/summary1.JPG)

-The summary function is applied to this object to calculate summary statistics, including the survival probabilities at different time points.
+The specific statistics include number at risk, number of events, survival probability and confidence intervals depending on the settings and options used in the survfit object and the summary function.

 ### 3. "survdiff"
 Compares the survival curves of 2 groups using the log rank test.
 It calculates the test statistic and p-value for comparing survival curves.
 For example, the survival curves of two groups based on gender are compared: